b/wm_basic_auth/README.md

 #### Enable TLS/SSL

 This step is optional, but strongly recommended.
+The additional SSL configuration below is the minimal amount needed to get you going, though it does assume a self-signed certificate.
+Great for testing, probably not what you want for production.

 	WebConfig = [
 	             {ip, Ip},